jonny-keen/aws-docs/lambda.md

 ## intro

-Can develop directly in AWS console.
+Can develop directly in AWS console or deploy a compiled package.
 Small simple functions to handle "events".
 Events are JSON requests of any predefined format.
 You only pay for the computation used when running the fucntion ie. pay nothing until the lambda is run.